-Delivering effective housing management services is a core function of SHG.
+Delivering effective housing management services is a core function of SHG and is in line with the Council ambition to support wellbeing in neighbourhoods.
 This ensures tenancies are being well-managed and that communities can flourish.

 The housing management service has been reviewing its approach to service delivery to take account of agile ways of working, feedback from customers and the opportunities for change that are identified as services continue to grow and evolve.